xStarbound/xStarbound/README.md

 - [1x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=1782208070) — won't do anything and is redundant.
 - [3x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2681858844) — ditto.
 - [4x UI scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=2870596125) — ditto.
+- [OpenUI](https://steamcommunity.com/workshop/filedetails/?id=3546647977) and its [Race Extender](https://steamcommunity.com/sharedfiles/filedetails/?id=3546654953) — these mods require OpenStarbound; they work on xStarbound, but have glaring visual issues with certain xStarbound dialogues and menus (namely, the main settings dialogue, server connection dialogue and escape/pause menu) that warrant placing these mods in the _Partially compatible_ category for now.
 - [Optimizebound](https://steamcommunity.com/sharedfiles/filedetails/?id=902555153) and its [two](https://steamcommunity.com/sharedfiles/filedetails/?id=2954344118) [counterparts](https://steamcommunity.com/sharedfiles/filedetails/?id=2954354494) — their PNG compression does not play well with xClient's hardware cursor, potentially making it invisible.
 Use `/cursor off` if you want to use these mods.
 - [Project Knightfall](https://steamcommunity.com/sharedfiles/filedetails/?id=2010883172) ([GitHub](https://github.com/Nitrosteel/Project-Knightfall)) — some added UIs have minor issues with xStarbound's Lua sandbox.
 - [Русификатор Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2980671752) — technically fully compatible, but the mod it patches isn't compatible anyway.